crwilcox1234/-EE282/homework2/homework2_answers.md

  horse.matrix <- matrix(horse_breeds, height_cm, weight_kg, price_dollars)

  * Answer the following questions about the data frame you made from the info above:

- ** Do you use a different command to make a data frame from scratch vs creating a data frame using mtcars?
+   - Do you use a different command to make a data frame from scratch vs creating a data frame using mtcars?

 **Answer:** Yes, when making your own matrix or data frame from scratch you use: data.frame() or matrix(), but when using an existing data set use as.data.frame() or as.matrix()

- ** Answer the questions from the first two bullet points using the data frame and matrix above using a column of your choice.
+   - Answer the questions from the first two bullet points using the data frame and matrix above using a column of your choice.

 **Answer:** horse.data['height_cm']
 **Answer:** horse.matrix[,'height_cm']

 **Answer:** horse.data[,'height_cm'], horse.data$height_cm, horse.data[['height_cm']]

+## Question #3: Professor Max would like to share a data file with his students from an undergraduate course he teaches.
+However, he does not want to share all the files in this directory because he also keeps the exam keys for the class in the same directory.
+This data file is called past_student_scores.txt and it is in the directory D107L_exam_scores (permissions drwx------), which is located in his home directory.
+How could he give access to the past_student_scores.txt (permissions -rwx------) file withought allowing students to access the other sensitive files in the D107L_exam_scores directory?

+**Answer:** I am going to assume the students in his undergrad class are not placed in a group, so would be considered others.
+In order to do the permissions properly, the directory needs to executable to other, but deny read access to the direcotry to other.
+The file itself also has to have read permissions for other.
+By denying read access to the directory, the students would not be able to see what else was in the older.
+However, this means they have to have the specific filepath for the past_student_scores.txt file beforehand.
+To do permissions in this way, Professor Max would need to do the following commands:

+chmod o+x D107L_exam_scores (new permissions drwx-----x)
+chmod o+r past_student_scores.txt (new permissions -rwx---r--)